kaushiksai711/trial2/athena_disaster_agent/README.md

 ## ⚠️ Important Notes

 ### Medical Disclaimer
-Dr. Rivera provides **health information only** - not medical diagnosis.
+Dr. Athena provides **health information only** - not medical diagnosis.
 For emergencies, call 911.

 ### Legal Disclaimer
-Attorney Chen provides **legal information only** - not legal advice.
+Attorney Athena provides **legal information only** - not legal advice.
 Consult licensed attorneys for specific cases.

 ### Emergency Disclaimer
 **For life-threatening emergencies, call 911 immediately** before using any AI system.